np-overflow/handbook/docs/admin/pre-sem-meet-ups.md

 A common *misconception or worry* when brainstorming is that you might not be familiar enough with the topic to teach it, and that's totally natural.

-A workshop is as much a learning experience for the teaching team as it as for the Overflow members.
-This is why most workshops are planned at least 2 weeks in advance, so there's ample time for the teaching team to familiarize themselves with the content.
+A workshop is as much of a learning experience for the teaching team as it as for the Overflow members.
+This is why most workshops are planned *at least 2 weeks in advance*, so there's ample time for the teaching team to familiarize themselves with the content.

 The content covered also doesn't have to be complete, or go deep into the topic.
 Sometimes, a high level overview is